-Our ability to comply with covenants and restrictions contained in debt instruments may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
+In addition, certain of our debt agreements require, us to comply with certain financial covenants.
+Our ability to comply with covenants and restrictions contained in debt instruments and lease obligations may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
 If market or other economic conditions deteriorate, we may fail to comply with these covenants.
-If we breach any of the restrictions, covenants, ratios or tests in the financing agreements, our obligations may become immediately due and payable, and the lenders' commitment, if any, to make further loans may terminate.
-A default under one financing agreement could also result in foreclosure on any of our vessels and other assets securing related loans, or trigger a default under other financing agreements.
+In addition, two of our term loans are guaranteed by Teekay and contain certain financial covenants.
+Teekay's ability to comply with the covenants of these term loans will affect our compliance with the covenants.
+If we breach any of the restrictions, covenants, ratios or tests in our financing agreements or indentures, our obligations may become immediately due and payable, and the lenders' commitment under our credit facilities, if any, to make further loans may terminate.
+This could lead to cross-defaults under our other financing agreements and result in obligations becoming due and commitments being terminated under such agreements.
+A default under financing agreements could also result in foreclosure on any of our vessels and other assets securing related loans.